AnyaKilpatrick/TriviaGame/README.md

 Trivia Game
 ===========

-Disney Trivia
-This a trivia game that shows only one question until the player answers it or their time runs out.
+This is a Disney related trivia game that shows only one question until the player answers it or their time runs out.

 If the player selects the correct answer, a congratulation screen will be shown.
 After a few seconds, the next question is displayed - without any user input.

 The scenario is similar for wrong answers and time-outs.